eepgwde/vojdamago/docs/design/br.md

 Practically all the records in the *enquiry* records did not result in a claim being made, so the *claim* field was reset to *false*.

 The *claim* records were then augmented with any deducible information and added to the dataset - they would have their *claim* field set to *true*.
-Unfortunately, these records were incomplete in that they did not have a priority value.
+Unfortunately, these records were incomplete in that they did not have the operational priority or response values.
 It would have been very difficult to have these claim records classified by hand - there were just over 4000 claims in the past 7 years.

-Therefore operational priority of the claim record had to be imputed.
+Therefore the operational priority of the claim record had to be imputed.
 There were two subsets of claim records:

  - For those few claims records that were preceded by a fault report, they were assigned the same priority as the preceding fault report.
 Only 300 or so of the